-As you gear up for 2026 audits, pentests, cloud reviews, and vendor assessments, there is one foundational step most organizations still gloss over.
+As you gear up for 2026 security audits, pentests, cloud reviews, and vendor assessments, there is one foundational step most organizations still gloss over.

-And that step is a complete, accurate, and continuously updated asset inventory.
 When this isn't in place, teams end up missing scope, assigning the wrong owners, and scrambling to justify findings, fixes, and compliance gaps.
 Meanwhile, the modern enterprise keeps getting harder to map.
 Multi-cloud workloads, microservices, SaaS sprawl, vendor ecosystems, and shadow IT mean the attack surface is expanding in every single direction.

 When security teams underestimate the importance of inventory, they pay a price through mis-scoped pentests, incomplete audit evidence, unmanaged shadow assets, delayed remediation, and a budget that simply does not match reality.